 As published on Customer Service Manager

-Roger Beadle, CEO at Limitless explains why businesses need to re-think their operating models, in view of the global coronavirus health crisis, and how GigCX can help with business continuity.
+Roger Beadle, CEO at Limitless explains why businesses need to re-think their operating models, in view of the global coronavirus health crisis, and how GigCX (What is GigCX?) can help with business continuity.

 We all know we should expect the unexpected – that’s the nature of business.
 But what if you had to cease operations in multiple cities and countries at the same time?